 Talley’s Picks: Battery Tenders

 Smart chargers for powersports vehicle batteries can be pricey.
 However, an affordable alternative exists known as a Battery Tender.
-While battery tenders may take longer to charge a battery, they’re capable of keeping it charged and in good health when it’s not in use, which is perfect for motorcycle, ATV and UTV storage.
+While battery tenders may take longer to charge a battery, they’re capable of keeping it charged and in good health when it’s not in use, which is perfect for powersports storage.

-There are various battery tender manufacturers and types available, but the most popular one is the DelTran Battery Tender Plus.
-A battery tender can charge a battery on the spot if it's big enough.
+There are various battery tender manufacturers and types available.
+All battery tenders can charge a battery on the spot if it's big enough.
 However, smaller battery tenders (or “trickle chargers”) are meant for monitoring an inactive battery and sending current to it when it needs it.
 These smart chargers do what the name says, which is tend to the battery while it’s on or off the machine and/or in storage.

 Here’s what Partzilla’s resident pro John Talley says about battery tenders: